scrapy-plugins/scrapy-settings-log/README.md

 SETTINGS_LOGGING_ENABLED = True
 ```

-When you run your spider you will see a debug log like below when spider is closing:
+When you run your spider you will see a log like below when spider is closing:

 `[scrapy_settings_log] INFO: {"SETTINGS_LOGGING_ENABLED": true, ...}`